-The monthly pack meeting brings together boys from every den, their leaders, and their families, to participate in a large-scale event that serves as a showcase for everything the boys have learned and done in their individual den meetings.
-The pack meeting gives the boys a larger experience beyond their own den, and helps them to connect their individual activities to the entire Cub Scouting program.
+The monthly pack meeting brings together families from every den to participate in a large-scale event that serves as a showcase for everything the Cub Scouts have learned and done in their individual den meetings.
+The pack meeting gives everyone a larger experience beyond their own den, and helps them to connect their individual activities to the entire Cub Scouting program.

 The Pack Meeting Location